WATX

-WATX (1220 AM Stereo; "Connecticut Gold") is a radio station licensed to Hamden, Connecticut, the station is owned by Clark Smidt, and broadcasts an Oldies format.
+WATX (1220 AM Stereo; "Connecticut Gold") is a radio station licensed to Hamden, Connecticut, the station is owned by Clark Smidt, through licensee Clark Media, LLC.
+The station airs an oldies format.
 Under its previous call sign WQUN, the station aired the adult standards format America's Best Music from Westwood One before going silent on May 31, 2019.
 The station resumed broadcasting on May 28, 2020, to satisfy FCC requirements and retain the license for another six months until returning to the air with reduced power on May 8, 2021.

-By day, WATX is powered by 1,000 watts.
-As 1220 AM is a clear channel frequency reserved for Class A station XEB-AM Mexico City.
-WATX reduces power at night to 305 watts to avoid interference.
-It uses a directional antenna with a two-tower array.
-The transmitter is on off Denslow Hill Road in Hamden.

 History

 The beginning: WDEE

 WATX first signed on the air as WDEE.
 The WDEE call letters were assigned in 1959, and the license to broadcast was awarded in 1960.
 There was also a license to build an FM sister station, to be known as WDEE-FM.
 But delays in building both stations ensued, and neither station could get on the air for several years.
 When WDEE finally began to broadcast, in mid-1962, it had 1,000 watts of power and was only allowed to operate from sunrise to sunset.
 By 1965, it had become one of the principal Top-40 rockers in the New Haven area.
 In the early hours of the morning of January 21, 1965, a fire broke out that destroyed the station's studios at 473 Denslow Hill Road in Hamden.
 The AM station returned to the air within a week, in new premises, but the FM station was unable to return to the air.
 WDEE-FM remained dark for more than fourteen months, at which time it was sold to new owners, New Haven-based Kops Communication.
 WDEE's ownership did not change at that time.
 However, WDEE was sold in June 1967, to Noel Coté, Frank Delfino, and Ted Quale, the owners of Bridgeport radio station, WICC.